 One of my favourite trees has to be the Hawthorn.
 From its frothy may day abundant scented blossoms, to Autumns jewelled clusters of red berries.
 I love its familiarity in the landscape and all the superstition and myth that surround it.

 The hawthorn was a holy tree in pagan and christian legend alike and many conflicting traditions have gathered around it.
 The crown of thorns is said to have been made from it.
 It is believed to hold healing powers and to protect any house nearby from lightening.
 It has a strong association with faerie lore, so never sit under one on special days such as May day, Midsummers eve or Halloween!
-One of my favourite connections to hawthorn, since a child, is the holy thorn of Glastonbury.
+One of my favourite connections to hawthorn, since a child, is the

 It is believed St Joseph of Arimathea came to Glastonbury and thrust his staff into the ground on Wearyall hill.
 It took root and grew and every year from then on blossomed at midnight on Christmas eve.
 It is said that the tree was destroyed in the seventeenth century by a puritan soldier, but not before many cuttings had been taken and planted elsewhere.
 One such daughter tree is in the grounds of Glastonbury abbey.
 It continues to bloom to this day although flowering now is more usually upon old Christmas eve (5th January)